brownag/EXIFr/README.md

 Any questions about the original [EXIFr](https://github.com/cmartin/EXIFr/) package should be directed to to <charles.martin1@uqtr.ca>

-Issues pertaining to maintenance of the fork  [@brownag/EXIFr](https://github.com/brownag/EXIFr/) can contact <andrew.g.brown@usda.gov> through the issue tracker linked above.
+Matters pertaining to maintenance of the @brownag [EXIFr](https://github.com/brownag/EXIFr/) fork can contact <andrew.g.brown@usda.gov> or through the issue tracker linked above.

 ## More information